Exploring Jamaica: 007 Action at James Bond Island, Luminous Lagoon, Nine Mile (Bob Marley) & Ocho Rios Adventure

 More highway, more greenery, same reggae soundtrack A1 Highway proving that the journey matters as much as the destination |

 In Jamaica, you drive on the left - a legacy of British colonial rule.
 Like the UK, India, Australia and several other Caribbean nations, the steering wheel is typically on the right side of the vehicle.
+This also means you need to rewire your brain when crossing the street: look right, then left, then right again, or you might find yourself part of the local traffic statistics.

 Runaway Bay: The All-Inclusive Experience